 Q: What is your process?
 Do you get up in the morning and force yourself to write for a few hours?

 I've heard authors say that's what they do and it sounds horrible.
 If it's forced, how can it be fun?
 And it has to be fun.
 If not, why bother?
 I suspect such talk is a little "posed," as in sounding like what an author should be saying.
-The creative process should be a thing of wonder and of joy.
+At least for me, the creative process must be a thing of wonder and of joy.
 It should not feel like work.
-You know?
-You could get more per hour working at McDonalds.
-No, the creative process is a thing of wonder and imagination and promise.
+I mean, you could probably get more $ per hour working at McDonalds.
+No, the creative process is a thing of personal imagination and promise.
 No one else can do what each of us, individually, can do, vision being such a personal thing.
 I can only hope that my vision is something that offers something new for each and every reader to consider.
-Because, if not, again, why bother?
+If not, again, why bother?

 Q: How does this book differ from your other novels?
 Are there similarities?